Dhananjaya Y. Chandrachud: Tax

-In Jindal Stainless Ltd. v.
-The State of Haryana, Chandrachud authored the minority opinion on the constitutional validity of entry tax imposed by states.
+In the Jindal Stainless Ltd. v.
+The State of Haryana case, Chandrachud authored the minority opinion on the constitutional validity of entry tax imposed by states.
 He differed from the view of the majority which held that free trade throughout the territory under Article 301 of the Constitution of India does not mean freedom from tax and observed that such a position violated constitutional principles.
 He held that entire nation must be viewed as one economic unit in the following terms:

 Article 301 sub serves the constitutional goal of integrating the nation into an economic entity comprising [sic] a common market for goods and services.

 He propounded the 'direct and inevitable effect test' to identify whether a tax amounts to a restriction on the freedom of trade and commerce.